-12. Fiscal events are defined as the periods within which the Commission is preparing forecasts to inform Parliamentary milestones on the new full year Budget process.
-There are two such events in the year:

-- Forecasts to inform the Scottish Budget (typically in December); and, - Forecasts to inform the Medium-Term Financial Strategy (typically in May).

-13. All references to days should be taken to mean working days unless otherwise specified.
-For example, where 'five days before the Budget' is specified, this means the end of the day five whole working days before the Budget: if the Budget is on the Thursday, material should be provided by close on the previous Thursday.
-Close on a given day refers to 4pm, unless otherwise agreed.
+- 12. Fiscal events are defined as the periods within which the Commission is preparing forecasts to inform Parliamentary milestones on the new full year Budget process.
+There are two such events in the year: - Forecasts to inform the Scottish Budget (typically in December); and, - Forecasts to inform the Medium-Term Financial Strategy (typically in May). - 13.
+All references to days should be taken to mean working days unless otherwise specified.
+Weekend and Scottish Government (Edinburgh) Public Holidays are not considered as working days.
+For example, where '5 days before the Budget' is specified, this means the end of the day 5 whole working days before the Budget: if the Budget is on the Thursday, material should be provided by close on the previous Thursday.
+Close on a given day refers to 4 p.m., unless otherwise agreed.